nemild/cli_for_full_stack/README.md

 # CLI for Full Stack Engineers
-Goal of this doc: Prioritized list of the most important CLI commands for full stack engineers
+A prioritized list of the most important CLI commands for full stack engineers

 #### Key Principles
 * **Less is more**: This is NOT a reference list, it is a prioritized list that totally ignores less used commands or command flags (this is the main reason this document exists)
 * **Audience**: The audience is a full stack (or part stack) engineer, NOT a sysadmin
-* **Cocktails**: This doc includes command cocktails (multi commands, like a series of piped commands); man pages don’t show this, so this is one reason for this doc
+* **Cocktails**: This doc includes command cocktails (multi commands, like a series of piped commands); man pages don’t show this, so this is one reason for this doc (one way to think about this doc is to take the entire histogram of commands used by all developers today - and concentrate on the most important parameterizations of the most important commands)
 * **Terseness**: Use the minimal amount of words to explain something, this is not documentation
-* **Context**: It might be relevant to explain when or how something should be used if it is non-obvious
+* **Context**: It might be relevant to explain when or how something should be used if it is non-obvious (or even link to the relevant doc - see strace)
 * There’s a mix of BSD and Ubuntu (many people use Mac for dev and a Ubuntu-type instance for the server)
 * This doc includes other basics of the CLI (keyboard shortcuts and very basic vim) with the assumption that this helps people get around CLIs (e.g., when ssh-ing into a server)